garcia/simfile/docs/source/known-properties.rst

 * Attributes are implicitly spell-checked: misspelling a property like :code:`sim.artistranslit` will consistently raise an :code:`AttributeError`, and may even be flagged by your IDE depending on its Python type-checking capabilities.
-By contrast, :code:`sim['ARTISTRANSLIT']` will generally raise the more vague :code:`KeyError` exception, and your IDE would have no way to know about the typo.
+By contrast, reading from :code:`sim['ARTISTRANSLIT']` will generally raise the more vague :code:`KeyError` exception, and writing to such a field would create a new, unknown property in the simfile, which is probably not what you wanted.
+Furthermore, your IDE would have no way to know the string property is misspelled.

 With that said, there are legitimate use cases for indexing.
 String keys are easier when you need to operate on multiple properties generically, and they're